-The discount rate is a critical factor in calculating a pension plan liability, and it can have a significant impact on the amount of the total pension liability.
+The discount rate is a critical factor in calculating a pension plan liability, and it can have a significant effect on the amount of the total pension liability.
 Under the pension accounting standards, ETF is required to calculate the sensitivity of the total pension liability to a one percentage point decrease or increase in the discount rate.
-At 7.2 percent, the total pension liability for the WRS was \$90.1 billion as of December 31, 2015.
-However, a one-percent decrease in the discount rate (6.2 percent) increases the total pension liability to \$99.9 billion, which would result in a net pension liability of \$11.4 billion, and a one-percent increase in the discount rate (8.2 percent) decreases the total pension liability to \$82.5 billion, which would result in a net pension liability to \$82.5 billion,
+At 7.2 percent, the total pension liability for the WRS was \$93.4 billion as of December 31, 2016.
+However, a one-percent decrease in the discount rate (6.2 percent) increases the total pension liability as of December 31, 2016, to \$103.4 billion, and a one-percent increase in the discount rate (8.2 percent) decreases the total pension liability to \$85.7 billion.